 a.
 Submit to the Board, in digital file format and full-size paper copies, a final as-built plan including profiles, showing actual-in ground installation of all applicable utilities, rim and invert elevations, roadway, sidewalk and associated construction.
 The file format shall be in AutoCAD file delivery shall be in full model view and individual sheet views.
 The digital file shall include property boundaries, dimensions, easements, rights-of-way, edge of pavement, edge of sidewalk, edge of water bodies, wetland boundaries, topographic contours, spot elevations, parking areas, road centerline and associated text.
 Said digital data shall be delivered in the Massachusetts State Plane Coordinate System, North American Datum 1983 and North American Vertical Datum 1988, in U.S. Survey Feet.

 b.
-The Applicant shall provide to the Board evidence of a property management plan (if property management will be done in-house), or shall provide a copy of a contract with a Management Company if property management will be conducted by a third-party.
-The Applicant shall submit to the Board all information relating to the issues of building security, public access, pet policy, staffing, trash removal, vegetation management, and smoking policies, and other issues addressed in the conditions herein.

-c.
+b.
 Submit to the Board, for review by its Counsel, a copy of the Condominium Association Master Deed and Rules and Regulations.
 At minimum, the Condominium Association Documents shall address issues relating to public access, snow removal, trash removal, and other issues addressed in the conditions herein.

 E. Project Design and Construction

 E.1 Prior to the commencement of any work on the Property, the Applicant and the site general contractor shall attend a preconstruction conference with representatives from the Arlington Fire Department, the Department of Public Works (Arlington Water and Sewer Division and Engineering Division), Planning and Community Development and other Town staff and consultants as may be determined.
-The Applicant and the site general contractor shall host a meeting open to all members of the public to review the construction schedule, hours, policies, procedures, and other neighborhood impacts at least fourteen (14) days prior to the start of construction.

 E.2 Prior to the pre-construction conference, the Applicant shall submit a Construction Management Plan (“CMP”) for administrative approval by the Board.
 The CMP shall provide documentation of various construction related activities, including: